 Physicochemical Tests // These are physical measurements using specific instruments in the lab checking:

 Refractive Index // Of an essential oil is a unique number that designates how the oil responds too and bends light.
 Essentially, it is a measurement that tests how the speed of light is altered when passing through the oil.
 An oil's refractive index can be compared to that of a reliable sample.

 Optical Rotation // Is determined by a polarimeter, it means the angle of degrees at which the oil passed through light.

-The results of GC/MS tests vary slightly between each essential oil, but remain within a certain acceptable range when no adulteration has occurred.
-So not only must the GC/MS test data be correct for an oil to be assured as pure, but results of these additional tests must also be in compliance.
+The results of GC/MS tests vary slightly between each essential oil but remain within a certain acceptable range when no adulteration has occurred.
+So not only must the GC/MS test data be correct for an oil to be assured as pure, but the results of these additional tests must also be in compliance.

 Until next time

 - Book // Essential Oil Safety: A Guide for Health Care Professionals 2nd Edition by